 Defense-GAN: Protecting Classifiers Against Adversarial Attacks Using Generative Models

-Abstract:In recent years, neural network approaches have been widely adopted for machine learning tasks, including classification.
+Abstract:In recent years, deep neural network approaches have been widely adopted for machine learning tasks, including classification.
 However, they were shown to be vulnerable to adversarial perturbations: carefully crafted small perturbations can cause misclassification of legitimate images.
 We propose Defense-GAN, a new framework leveraging the expressive capability of generative models to defend deep neural networks against such attacks.
-Defense-GAN is trained to model the distribution of unperturbed images and, at inference time, finds a close output to a given image.
-This output will not contain the adversarial changes and is fed to the classifier.
+Defense-GAN is trained to model the distribution of unperturbed images.
+At inference time, it finds a close output to a given image which does not contain the adversarial changes.
+This output is then fed to the classifier.
 Our proposed method can be used with any classification model and does not modify the classifier structure or training procedure.
 It can also be used as a defense against any attack as it does not assume knowledge of the process for generating the adversarial examples.
 We empirically show that Defense-GAN is consistently effective against different attack methods and improves on existing defense strategies.

 TL;DR:Defense-GAN uses a Generative Adversarial Network to defend against white-box and black-box attacks in classification models.

 Enter your feedback below and we'll get back to you as soon as possible.